snapp-incubator/chaos-operator/README.md

 the latest versions of the packages.
 You can then run `helm search repo chaos-operator` to see the charts.

-To install the rls-operator chart:
+To install the chaos-operator chart:

 ```shell
 helm install chaos-operator chaos-operator/chaos-operator